Do you offer access to a range of wrappers on your platform?

 Does the firm have any material exposure to current unresolved litigation or regulatory action?

-To our knowledge and as at 30 November 2019, Nucleus has no exposure to unresolved litigation or regulatory action.
+To our knowledge and as at 30 September 2020, Nucleus has no material exposure to unresolved litigation or regulatory action.

 What was the percentage split of your revenue (based on the past three year’s accounts of your platform business) between fixed and event-driven charges?

 What is your average basis point client charge and how is it divided between fixed and event-driven charges?

 Do you model the impact of stock market fluctuations on assets and consequently revenue inflows on profitability and sustainability?
 If yes, can you share these findings?

 Yes, the group's capital requirements are reviewed on a quarterly basis and are also subject to periodic stress testing to evidence that its regulatory capital requirements can continue to be met in a range of stressed scenarios (including macro-economic shocks, company-specific shocks and a combination of simultaneous internal and external shocks).
 Our platform fees are subject to asset levels, which are a function of net flows of assets under administration (AUA) to or from the platform and market movements.
 We benefit from a base AUA at the beginning of each financial year which is usually complemented by net positive inflows, providing the board with comfort and future revenues.

 What percentage of your book is non-advised clients i.e. orphan clients or D2C?